meltdown03/JCC-MVS3.8/README.md

 Then set your normal prefix back with: `profile prefix(IBMUSER)`

-Next, just rename all the unloaded datasets and remove `IBMUSER.` from them so they are at HLQ JCC.
+Next, just rename all the unloaded datasets by removing `IBMUSER.` from them so they are at HLQ, 'JCC'.
 Another option is to change the SYSUT2 DD line in unload JCL above to just `JCC.%DS%` and then you don't have to rename it.